PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 A Pool can have a packet cache to answer queries directly instead of going to the backend.
 See :doc:`../guides/cache` for a how to.

-.. function:: newPacketCache(maxEntries[, maxTTL=86400[, minTTL=0[, temporaryFailureTTL=60[, staleTTL=60[, dontAge=false[, numberOfShards=1[, deferrableInsertLock=true[, maxNegativeTTL=3600[, parseECS=false]]]]]]]) -> PacketCache

-  .. deprecated:: 1.4.0

-  Creates a new :class:`PacketCache` with the settings specified.

-  :param int maxEntries: The maximum number of entries in this cache
-  :param int maxTTL: Cap the TTL for records to his number
-  :param int minTTL: Don't cache entries with a TTL lower than this
-  :param int temporaryFailureTTL: On a SERVFAIL or REFUSED from the backend, cache for this amount of seconds
-  :param int staleTTL: When the backend servers are not reachable, and global configuration ``setStaleCacheEntriesTTL`` is set appropriately, TTL that will be used when a stale cache entry is returned
-  :param bool dontAge: Don't reduce TTLs when serving from the cache.
-Use this when :program:`dnsdist` fronts a cluster of authoritative servers
-  :param int numberOfShards: Number of shards to divide the cache into, to reduce lock contention
-  :param bool deferrableInsertLock: Whether the cache should give up insertion if the lock is held by another thread, or simply wait to get the lock
-  :param int maxNegativeTTL: Cache a NXDomain or NoData answer from the backend for at most this amount of seconds, even if the TTL of the SOA record is higher
-  :param bool parseECS: Whether any EDNS Client Subnet option present in the query should be extracted and stored to be able to detect hash collisions involving queries with the same qname, qtype and qclass but a different incoming ECS value.
-Enabling this option adds a parsing cost and only makes sense if at least one backend might send different responses based on the ECS value, so it's disabled by default

 .. function:: newPacketCache(maxEntries, [options]) -> PacketCache

-  .. versionadded:: 1.4.0

-  .. versionchanged:: 1.6.0
-    ``cookieHashing`` parameter added.
-    ``numberOfShards`` now defaults to 20.

-  .. versionchanged:: 1.7.0
-    ``skipOptions`` parameter added.

   .. versionchanged:: 1.9.0
     ``maximumEntrySize`` parameter added.